-Humidifiers can play a significant role in alleviating allergy symptoms by maintaining optimal indoor humidity levels.
+Humidifiers play a significant role in alleviating allergy symptoms and providing allergy relief by maintaining optimal indoor humidity levels.
 By keeping your indoor relative humidity between 30-50%, humidifiers help prevent the drying of nasal passages making them more vulnerable to allergens, while also avoiding the high humidity that promotes dust mite and mold growth.

 Different types of humidifiers offer various benefits, from quiet operation to whole-home solutions, allowing allergy sufferers to choose the best option for their needs and improve their indoor air quality.